 Segment results, assets and liabilities include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
-Unallocated items comprise mainly investment (other than investment property), corporate assets (primarily the tax recoverable and goodwill), and deferred tax liabilities.
+Unallocated items comprise mainly corporate assets (primarily the tax recoverable and goodwill), and deferred tax liabilities.